Kent State Golden Flashes baseball: Rivalries

 From 2007 to 2015, the Zips and Flashes played in the annual Diamond Classic for Kids at Canal Park to benefit Akron Children's Hospital.
 Leading up to the game, players and mascots from both schools visited children in the hospital, which overlooks Canal Park.
-The 2007, 2008, and 2009 games were all played in addition to the regularly-scheduled conference series and the game itself was a non-conference game.
+The 2007, 2008, and 2009 games were all played in addition to the regularly scheduled conference series and the game itself was a non-conference game.
 Beginning in 2010, the game was made part of the 3-game series regardless of which team was hosting in the given year and counted in the conference standings.

-Kent State's most frequent opponents through 2022 are long-time MAC rivals, with the Miami RedHawks being the most frequent at 208 meetings, followed by the Bowling Green Falcons at 200 games, and the Ohio Bobcats at 195.
+Kent State's most frequent opponents through 2022 are long-time MAC rivals, with the Miami RedHawks being the most frequent at 211 meetings, followed by the Bowling Green Falcons at 203 games, and the Ohio Bobcats at 198.
 The series with Bowling Green began in 1936 and has been a conference game since the Falcons started MAC play in 1953, while Miami and Ohio were members of the MAC when Kent State started conference play in 1952.

 Outside the MAC, the Flashes most common opponent is the Youngstown State Penguins of nearby Youngstown, Ohio, a member of the Horizon League.
 The two teams meet on a regular basis and typically play at least one game per season at each home field.
-The Flashes and Penguins have met 95 times, with Kent State holding a 72–22–1 edge in the series after taking the first meeting of 2023.
+The Flashes and Penguins have met 95 times, with Kent State holding a 72–22–1 edge in the series after taking the only meeting of 2023.

 Kent State also had a regular rivalry with the Cleveland State Vikings that began in 1933 and spanned 88 games.
 The rivalry ended in 2011 after Cleveland State elected to discontinue their baseball program.
 Kent State won the final meeting between the two teams 6–2, a game that was a home game for the Vikings, but was played in Kent at Schoonover Stadium due to a rainout and scheduling conflict at the original site.